Description

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 906 days in the last 5 years of Disney, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Disney is 982 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: